UK threatens to cut off aid cash to charities after Oxfam sex report

 Reuters could not independently verify the allegations contained in The Times report and was unable to reach any of the Oxfam staff who worked in Haiti.

+The charity said it was introducing a package of measures to strengthen its vetting and induction of staff, particularly in emergencies where it needed to recruit staff quickly.
+It said significant improvements had been made since 2011.

+“Sexual abuse is a blight on society and Oxfam is not immune,” Thomson said.
+“It is not sufficient to be appalled by the behaviour of our former staff - we must and will learn from it and use it as a spur to improvement.”

-Mordaunt, speaking to the BBC, said she was meeting Oxfam representatives on Monday.
-Her department had not been told in 2011 about the nature of the events reported to have taken place in Haiti, although some details were disclosed to the charities regulator.
+Mordaunt, speaking to the BBC, said she would meet Oxfam representatives on Monday.
+Her department had not been told in 2011 about the nature of the events reported to have taken place in Haiti, although some details were disclosed to the charities regulator, she added.

 “What is so disturbing about Oxfam is that when this was reported to them, they completely failed to do the right thing,” she said.

-“They let individuals who had undertaken criminal activity, they let them go, they did not tell prosecuting authorities, they did not tell their regulator, and they did not tell their donors.”
+“They let individuals who had undertaken criminal activity, they let them go, they did not tell prosecuting authorities, they did not tell their regulator, they did not tell their donors.”

-Mordaunt said she suspected some people were trying to join charities in order to carry out “predatory activities”.
+Mordaunt also said she suspected some people were trying to join charities in order to carry out “predatory activities”.

 “It is utterly despicable that sexual exploitation and abuse continues to exist in the aid sector,” Mordaunt said in her overnight statement.

-Reporting by William James; Editing by Richard Balmforth
+Reporting by William James; Editing by Richard Balmforth and Gareth Jones